Team293/CNCMilling/8020GCodeGen.md

 understand r as a radius, which is a number.
 There is no reason for r to ever be defined as a string (though it may need to be converted to one in some contexts).

+Also, just in case you are expecting javascript to be like java:
+"Java is to javascript as car is to carpet."